 Reducing infections is a top priority at Dana-Farber Cancer Institute because many of our patients receive therapies that may make them more prone to infection.
-Clinical and administrative staff work together to reduce infections in both the inpatient and outpatient settings.
+Clinical and administrative staff work together to reduce infections in both the inpatient

 In order to protect our patients, we ensure that clinical standards of care are met when providing treatments that may increase the risk of infection.
 We also offer novel patient education tools to all patients and families.